 Why marine energy?

-- Marine energy is CO2-free and offers clean energy solutions to drive our global energy transition
+- Renewable: Marine energy is CO2-free and offers clean energy solutions to drive our global energy transition

-- Marine energy is predictable and reliable, securing energy supply and complementing the renewable energy mix
+- Reliable: Marine energy is reliable and predictable, securing energy supply and complementing the renewable energy mix

-- Marine energy technologies have no visual impact on the land and shoreline
+- Invisible: Marine energy technologies have no visual impact on the land and shoreline